boxwise/boxtribute/docs/adr/adr_frontend_tests.md

      - Tests against the real DOM, as even in headless mode the tests run inside a real browser.
      - Supports cross-browser testing (Chromium, Firefox, WebKit).
      - Easy to set up and use with excellent documentation.
 The API for test specs are very similar to React Testing Library.
+     - Ability to generate tests by using the app.
+See https://playwright.dev/docs/codegen-intro.
      - Can still run isolated component tests.
 See https://playwright.dev/docs/test-components.
      - Can run visual diffing.
 See https://playwright.dev/docs/test-snapshots.
      - Fast and efficient, with parallel test execution.
 Might not match React Testing Library speed but gets close while testing in a real environment.